 Finally a vegan, gluten-free and oil-free pancake that rivals any egg and butter-filled pancake.
 These are seriously soft, fluffy, light and downright delicious.
 Make these for friends and family.
 They won't believe you that they are healthy!

-1 1/2 cups oat flour (180 g, see NOTES below for making with regular all-purpose)
+1 1/2 cups oat flour (180 g, see NOTES at bottom of printout for making with regular all-purpose)

 1/4 cup potato starch, not the same as potato flour (40 g, see NOTES below regarding sub)